dustinpfister/blog_posts/_posts/nodejs-bluebird.md

 $ npm install bluebird --save
 ```

-## Bluebirds promisify method
+## 2 - Bluebirds promisify method

 This is a great method in bluebird as it can quickly turn a node.js function like fs.stat used in the above example, and turn it into a promise.
+However in late versions of nodejs this is now also a native nodejs feature as well that can be found in the util module of nodejs.
+So it only makes sense to still bother with bluebird for this reason alone when it comes to pushing backward compatibility to older versions of nodejs that do not support promisify or even promises in general.

 As such the above example I gave that uses the built in node.js Promise constructor can be simplified to just this with bluebird.